collective-soundworks-workshops/201609-mdlr-intramuros/README.md

-# Soundworks Cordova Application Template
+# Soundworks Maison de la radio - pjt1

-> This is a project template for developing [*Soundworks*](https://github.com/collective-soundworks/soundworks/) applications as iOS or Android apps via the [Cordova](https://cordova.apache.org/) framework.
+> Part of the Maison de la radio project (workshop Cosima October 2016): A Proxomix like experience with ambisonic soundscapes.
 > See the [master branch](https://github.com/collective-soundworks/soundworks-template) for detail on how to use the Soundworks framework.

 ## Creating a New Soundworks Experience